JBlitzar/code-completion/NOTES.md

   - <img src="readme-imgs/v30-v2.png" style="width: 30%">
   - will it though? "better" is an unclear heuristic.
 I mean, the "best" run is when it overfit to memorizing the alphabet.
 Like, I don't know what to say here.
 1000 lines of MD is crazy.
     - Maybe it will.
 Maybe you always learn something new, and that's what matters.
 I don't know.
 Why do we do this, anyways?
 To learn.
 To be intellectually stimulated.
 And here we are.
 So keep pushing forward towards that goal.
 Towards fulfillment, whatever that means.

+- Tuesday, april 22
+  - So I wanted to sort based on entropy.
+While implementing this, I noticed that, uh, I never used the rarity scores.
+I really should intermediarily log things more.
+I swear.